arneor/unevee-bakend/docs/frontend-api.md

 1. **Always log pagination metadata** – you’ll need it for infinite scroll or next-page buttons.
 2. **Treat stats as read-only** except via the dedicated stats endpoints (e.g., `PATCH /workouts/:id/stats`).
-3. **Slug support** – detail endpoints for programs and workouts accept both `_id` and slug/external id; use whichever your routing prefers.
+3. **Slug support** – detail endpoints for programs, workouts, and diets accept both `_id` and slug/external ids; use whichever your routing prefers.
+4. **Diet slugs** – service auto-appends a timestamp suffix when generating slugs to keep them unique; store the slug from the response rather than re-computing it on the client.
-4. **Diet editing flows** – prefer `PATCH` for simple status toggles, `PUT` only when replacing the full payload.
+5. **Diet editing flows** – prefer `PATCH` for simple status toggles, `PUT` only when replacing the full payload.
-5. **Optimistic UI** – if you optimistically increment stats on the client, still call the backend so the database stays accurate.
+6. **Optimistic UI** – if you optimistically increment stats on the client, still call the backend so the database stays accurate.

 Need another endpoint or field documented?
 Ping the backend team; we’ll update this doc as features grow.